Variations for Flute and Piano in E major (Chopin)

 The Variations on "Non più mesta" from Rossini's La Cenerentola is a composition for flute and piano in E major, attributed to Frédéric Chopin.
 The work, likely composed around 1829, has been the subject of musicological debate regarding its authenticity.
 Modern scholarship, particularly the research for the Chopin National Edition, suggests that while the entire work is not by Chopin, he likely composed the minor-key variation and may have had limited involvement in the rest of the piece.

 Background

 The theme for the variations is the final rondo, "Non più mesta accanto al fuoco", from Gioachino Rossini's 1817 opera La Cenerentola.
 The idea for the composition is believed to have arisen after the opera's Warsaw premiere on 29 August 1829.
 The work is associated with Józef Cichocki, an amateur flautist and friend of Chopin, who likely initiated the project.

 The only surviving source is a manuscript written by an unknown copyist.
 Its provenance is well-documented: it was owned by Chopin's school friend Józef Nowakowski, who gave it to Adam Münchheimer, a founder of the Warsaw Music Society.
 This lineage, along with mentions by Chopin biographer Ferdynand Hoesick linking the work to Chopin and Cichocki, led to its initial acceptance into the Chopin canon.

+Structure

+The work consists of a theme and four variations in E major, except for Variation 2 (in the manuscript, Variation 3 in the Ekier edition), which is marked Più lento and is in E minor (the parallel minor).